Washington Monument

 Q:How hard is it to get Washington Monument tickets?

 A:Same-day tickets to the Washington Monument are available on a first-come, first-served basis from 8:45am every day.
-It’s advised to arrive early to guarantee your admission.
+Arrive early to guarantee your admission.
 A limited number of 24-hour advance tickets are available online from 10am the day before admission.
 Also, 30-day advance reservation tickets are offered online.

 Q:How long does it take to tour the Washington Monument?